realfakenerd/jsi/README.md

 const jsi = useJSIStorage();

-jsi.set("sw", data); // saves it to the localStorage
+jsi.set("sw", data); // saves it to the localStorage by default

+jsi.set("sw", data, {
+    expire: 1000 * 60, // will expire after 1min
+    type: 'session', // values can be 'session' | 'local'
+    prefix: 'Skywalker_Saga_' // the key name will be Skywalker_Saga_sw, by default it is _JSI_ })

 jsi.set("sw - films"); // throws an error, so be sure to put some data